apache/nuttx/configs/sabre-6quad/README.txt

    Waiting on a cached copy of the spinlock may result in a hang or a failure to wait.

+5. Do spinlocks need to go into a special "strongly ordered" memory region?

 Configurations
 ==============